 Naloxone (Narcan) is a medication that can reverse the effects of an opioid overdose.
-Floridians can find naloxone for their community through ISaveFL.com or by calling DOH-Duval at 904-253-2708.
+Floridians can find naloxone for their community by calling DOH-Duval at 904-253-2449.

 The Florida Department of Health's Helping Emergency Responders Obtain Support (HEROS) program provides naloxone to emergency response agencies throughout the state.
-Any Florida agency that employs licensed emergency responders may apply to the HEROS program online.
+Any Florida agency that employs licensed emergency responders may apply to the HEROS program.